 The Mercedes share is one of the shares in the automotive sector that pays a dividend every year.
 Indeed, this German group remunerates its shareholders each year with the payment of a coupon with a relatively attractive yield.
 In this page, we propose to discover the precise amount of the dividend paid by the Mercedes share, as well as its history and its evolution over time.
 We will also show you the history of the dividend yield, as well as the current and future main payment and ex-dividend dates.

-Currently, the amount of the dividend that is paid by Mercedes to its shareholders is €5 per share.
-This amount corresponds to the last known dividend for this listed company, namely the dividend that was paid in 2022 for the financial year 2021.
+Currently, the amount of the dividend paid by Mercedes to its shareholders is €5 per share.
+This amount corresponds to the last known dividend for this listed company, namely the dividend that was paid in 2023 for the financial year 2022.

-The dividend that Mercedes pays out to its shareholders each year corresponds to the dividend figures calculated for the previous year.
-Thus, the dividend that was received by shareholders in 2022 was calculated on the financial year 2021.
+The dividend that is paid out each year by Mercedes to its shareholders, corresponds to the realities of the dividends calculated for the previous year.
+Thus the dividend that was received by shareholders in 2023 was calculated on the financial year 2022.
 Before being paid to shareholders, this dividend must be decided by the Board of Directors and then confirmed by the shareholders who vote on it at the Annual General Meeting.